 - Nail clippers

-I also do think it would be a good idea to have some basic first aid knowledge, specific for pets, in the woods..."
+I also think it would be a good idea to have some basic first aid knowledge, specific for pets in addition to supplies and equipment, in the woods..."

 We couldn't agree more with that last sentence!
 If you're planning to bring your pup on the trails, don't forget to pack an emergency kit for them too.